jvargh7/jvargh7.github.io/_projects/wealth.md

 ---
 layout: page
-title: Social Mobility
+title: Wealth Mobility
-description: Wealth over the life course
+description: How does wealth over the life course and its changes relate to physical health, cognition, mental health, and socio-emotional wellbeing?
-img: assets/img/wealth_f1.png
+img:
 importance: 7
 category: past
+caption: Social Determinants
 ---

 ## Wealth over the life course in low- and middle-income countries